An Unforgettable Ford’s Theatre Experience: A Practical Guide

 History is a huge part of the Washington, D.C. culture.
-Museums, monuments, and even theaters all play an important roll in exploring the American experience.
-You won’t find a better example than at Ford’s Theatre, the site of President Lincoln’s assassination by John Wilkes Booth.
+Museums, monuments, and even theaters all play an important role in exploring the American history experience.
+You won’t find a better example than at Ford’s Theatre, the site of the assassination of President Abraham Lincoln by John Wilkes Booth.

 In our effort to highlight all of the best museums in Washington, D.C, we spoke with Lauren Beyea, Associate Director of Communication and Marketing at the Ford’s Theatre.
 She is sharing what makes this museum and performance space a premier destination in Washington, D.C., why you should visit, and what you need to know before you go.